-The synthesiser received incorrect data, or the data was corrupted.
+The synthesiser received incorrect data, the data was corrupted, or a frequency outside the VCO switching range was entered.
 Enter a frequency within the VCO switching range, or tune the VCO.

 Internal Error

 Data could not be read from the base station due to an internal error.
 Check for shorts or open circuits on the SDA, SCK, SYNTH and EPOT lines.
 The SDA, SCK and SYNTH are normally high.